It is not unusual for caravan owners to increase the load in their rigs over the years with new appliances and whiz-bang new parts.

 When flipping an axle, all of the braking equipment needs to be de-installed then re-installed.
 Axle spaces welded onto your axle will auto-locate it under the spring centre bolt.

 As a precaution, we recommend replacing the standard set of U-bolts with a heavy-duty set of U-bolts.

 Creating more ground clearance works a treat, or did I open up a can of worms instead of fixing the problem?

-When lifting the caravan, you will also need to review the tow ball position in relation to the towing coupling.
+Finally, when lifting the caravan, you will also need to review the tow ball position in relation to the towing coupling.
 The receiver bar may need to raise.

 Raising the height of your caravan could prevent your annexe from reaching the ground.

-Inverting the caravan axle will lift your annex and perhaps prevent you pegging the sides into the ground.
+Inverting the caravan axle will lift your annex and perhaps prevent you from pegging the sides into the ground.